darwino/darwino-documentation/UI Libraries/SRV - Running Scheduled Tasks.md

 Darwino features a mechanism to run scheduled, or on demand, tasks on the server.
 A task is a Java class with an `execute()` method that is called asynchronously by the Darwino runtime.

 ## Defining a task
 A task should inherit from the class `com.darwino.commons.tasks.Task`.
-It should implement the method 'execute()' to execute the task:
+It should implement the method 'execute()' as bellow:

 	public Void execute(TaskExecutorContext context) throws TaskException {
 		Platform.log("Task scheduled, time:{0}",